bitcoinhodler/GlacierProtocol/future.md

 For each key, generate a random string of gibberish as a BIP39 password.
-Construct a partial descriptor containing the BIP39 password, the xpub derived using that password at a standard HDM derivation path, and an xprv derived using no password at a standard P2WPKH derivation path (for canary usage).
-(This is safe, right?
-If an attacker gets this canary xprv, which uses a hardened derivation path, they cannot compute my multisig xprv or xpub.)
+Construct a partial descriptor containing the BIP39 password, the xpub derived using that password at a standard HDM derivation path, and an xpub derived using no password at a standard P2WPKH derivation path (for canary usage).

 Convert that partial descriptor to a QR code and scan with phone.
 (Can we assume the owner has all N quarantined laptops in a single